gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 ```

 Git never forgets.
 When you commit a secret, it lives in your repository's history forever.
 Deleting it in a later
-commit doesn't help — anyone with repository access (or an old clone) can extract those credentials.
+commit doesn't help.
+Anyone with repository access (or an old clone) can extract those credentials.
 Attackers routinely
 trawl git histories for secrets, and a leaked PyPI token or cloud credential is often the first step in a supply chain
 compromise.